nbudin/react-bootstrap4-modal/README.md

 onOK            | function (required) | A function that will be called when the user clicks "OK" onCancel        | function (required) | A function that will be called when the user clicks "Cancel"

+Any other props besides these will be passed to the `Modal` component this renders (so you can use any of the props from `Modal` here as well).

 ## License

-react-bootstrap4-modal is Copyright &copy; 2017 Nat Budin and released under the terms and conditions of the MIT License.
+react-bootstrap4-modal is Copyright &copy; 2017-2018 Nat Budin and released under the terms and conditions of the MIT License.
 See the COPYING file for more details.